Mini Cheese Balls (Cute, Fun, Easy!)

 These fun and impressive Mini Cheese Balls are surprisingly quick and easy to make!

-Toasted pecans on sheet pan.
+Toasting pecans on pan.

 Rolling Mini Cheese Balls in chopped pecans.